emshakir/design-patterns/src/main/java/com/mycompany/designpatterns/observer/observer.md

   what?
 Well, this means you can’t call setChanged() unless you’ve subclassed Observable.
 This means you can’t even create an instance of the Observable class and compose it with your own objects, you have to subclass.
-The design violates a second design principle here...__favor composition over inheritance.__
+The design violates a second design principle here...

+> favor composition over inheritance